kajala/django-jacc/README.md

 django-jacc
 ===========

 Simple double entry accounting system (debits/credits) for Django projects.
+Django 3.0 support and unit test coverage 75%.

 A debit is an accounting entry that either increases an asset or expense account, or decreases a liability or equity account.
 Dividends/expenses/assets/losses increased with debit.